Chart Color Schemes

 The educational profile of Mooloolaba - Alexandra Headland exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 30.0% of residents aged 15+, exceeding the Rest of Qld average of 20.6% and that of SA4 region (24.9%).
+The area's educational profile is notable regionally, with university qualification rates of 30.0% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region rate of 24.9%.
 Bachelor degrees are most prevalent at 21.3%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.6%).
-Vocational credentials are also prominent, with 37.7% of residents aged 15+ holding such qualifications - advanced diplomas (12.6%) and certificates (25.1%).
+Vocational credentials are held by 37.7% of residents aged 15+, including advanced diplomas (12.6%) and certificates (25.1%).

 Frequently Asked Questions - Education